J.C. Moore Online

 Supposedly, 31,000 outraged scientists have signed the Oregon Petition, which says that a reduction in carbon dioxide “would harm the environment, hinder the advance of science and technology, and damage the health and welfare of mankind”.
 (1) That is an impressive sounding number of scientists, but considering there are 23 million scientists and engineers in the U.S., that is 0.13% of them – a mere drop in the bucket.
 Moreover, many of those who signed were misled and many were not scientists at all.

 Who circulated the petition?
 The Petition Project was sponsored by the little known Oregon Institute of Science and Medicine (OISM), founded by Arthur B. Robinson.
 Dr. Robinson was the author the infamous 1997 Wall Street Journal article headlined “Science Has Spoken: Global Warming Is a Myth” The article turned out to be a hoax.
 (2) Dr. Robinson was aided by Dr. Frederick Seitz, a former president of the National Academy of Science.
-However in the 70′s , Dr Seitz became a consultant to the tobacco industry and in spite of 45 million dollars of tobacco funded research, couldn’t seem to find any link between smoking and cancer.
+However in the 70’s , Dr Seitz abandoned science and became a consultant to the tobacco industry.
+In spite of 45 million dollars of tobacco funded research, he couldn’t seem to find any link between smoking and cancer.
 When asked about the moral implication of taking money and shilling for big tobacco, Seitz stated, any money was good ” …as long as it’s green.
 I’m not quite clear about this moralistic issue.”
 (3)

 Were all the signers scientists?
 In 1998, the Petition and a packet of materials was sent to thousands of Bachelor of Science students in Universities across the U.S. The packet included a copy of “Science Has Spoken: Global Warming Is a Myth”, a letter from Dr. Seitz urging action, and a supposedly “peer reviewed scientific article” claiming “increased levels of atmospheric carbon dioxide have no deleterious effects upon global climate”.
 The mailing collected 17,000 signatures.
 However, many of the “scientists” who signed were undergraduate students in Bachelor of Science (BS) programs.
 As well the sciences, one may get a BS degree in fields such as journalism, sociology, education, philosophy ….
 (4)